earthly/website/blog/_posts/2023-03-09-bazel-build-with-caching.md

 A remote Bazel cache is stored on a separate machine, typically accessed over a network.
 This approach improves Bazel's performance by allowing multiple computers to share the same build artifacts, which means you don't have to rebuild them on each machine.
 This is important if multiple machines are used to build the same application but the cache is too large to fit on a single computer.

 In this article, you'll learn how to set up a local and a remote cache to improve Bazel build performance.
-You’ll also understand the pros and cons of caching information.
+You'll also understand the pros and cons of caching information.

 ## Why You Need Bazel Caching